Aboele13/CompleteW101Gear/README.md

 - HECK FRONTEND, I'M DOING EVERYTHING IN CONSOLE, NO WEBSITE

-- create set
-    - add in the total row
-    - add in logic to add/remove pieces

 - view sets
     - owned gear first
     - then all gear